Steve Cohen (businessman)

-Steven A. Cohen (born June 11, 1956) is an American hedge-fund manager and owner of the New York Mets of Major League Baseball (MLB) since September 14, 2020, owning just over 97% of the team.
-He is the founder of hedge fund Point72 Asset Management and S.A.C.
+Steven A. Cohen (born June 11, 1956) is an American hedge fund manager and owner of the New York Mets of Major League Baseball (MLB).
+He is the founder of Point72 Asset Management and S.A.C.
 Capital Advisors.

-In 2013 S.A.C.
-Capital Advisors pleaded guilty to insider trading and agreed to pay $1.8 billion in fines ($900 million in forfeiture and $900 million in fines) in one of the biggest criminal cases against a hedge fund.
-Cohen was prohibited from managing outside money for two years as part of the settlement reached in the civil case over his accountability for the scandal.
-The hedge fund agreed to plead guilty to wire fraud and four counts of securities fraud and to close its doors to outside investors.
+In 2013, S.A.C.
+Capital Advisors pleaded guilty to wire and securities fraud to insider trading and paid $1.8 billion in fines.
+In 2020, Cohen acquired the Mets from Fred Wilpon for $2.4 billion.

 Early life and education

-Cohen grew up in Great Neck, New York, where his father was a dress manufacturer in Manhattan's garment district and his mother was a piano teacher.
+Cohen was born on June 11, 1956, and raised in Great Neck, New York, where his father worked as a dress manufacturer in Manhattan's garment district and his mother was a piano teacher.
 He grew up in a Jewish family.

-He is the third of eight brothers and sisters.
-He took a liking to poker as a high school student, often betting his own money in tournaments, and he credits the game with teaching him "how to take risks."
-Cohen graduated from John L. Miller Great Neck North High School in 1974, where he played on the school's soccer team.
+The third of eight children, Cohen developed an interest in poker during high school, often wagering his own money in tournaments.
+Cohen often enjoyed playing with his friends and has credited the game with teaching him "how to take risks."
+He graduated from John L. Miller Great Neck North High School in 1974, where he played on the soccer team.

-Cohen received an economics degree from the Wharton School at the University of Pennsylvania in 1978.
-While in school, Cohen was initiated as a brother of Zeta Beta Tau fraternity's Theta chapter, where he served as treasurer.
-While at Penn, a friend helped him open a brokerage account with $1,000 of his tuition money.
+Cohen received an economics degree from the Wharton School of the University of Pennsylvania in 1978.
+While at Penn, he joined the Zeta Beta Tau fraternity's Theta chapter, where he served as treasurer.
+A friend helped him open a brokerage account using $1,000 of his tuition money, which marked his entry into financial markets.

 Investment career

 Gruntal & Co.
 (1978–1992)

 In 1978, after graduating from Penn, Cohen got a Wall Street job as a junior trader in the options arbitrage department at Gruntal & Co.
 On his first day on the job at Gruntal & Co., he made an $8,000 profit.
 He eventually would go on to make the company around $100,000 a day and eventually managed a $75 million portfolio and six traders.
 Cohen was running his trading group at Gruntal & Co. by 1984 and continued running it until he started his own company, SAC Capital, in 1992.

-Throughout the late 1980s, the Securities and Exchange Commission became suspicious that Cohen had used inside information in December 1985 when he bet that RCA and GE would merge, ahead of the announcement.
-The SEC called him to testify, but he refused to answer any questions, invoking his right against self-incrimination.
-Then, the SEC started looking into his other investments from the same period, especially those involving Brett K. Lurie.
+In the late 1980s, the SEC became suspicious that Cohen had used inside information in December 1985 when he bet that RCA and GE would merge ahead of the announcement.
+The SEC called him to testify but he refused to answer any questions, invoking his right against self-incrimination.
+The SEC then started looking into his other investments from the same period.
 However, Cohen was not charged with insider trading.